c3g/GenPipes/pipelines/ampliconseq/README.md

 2. Catenated and filtered FASTA file from filter_chimeras step.

-10- otu_assigning
+12- otu_assigning
 -----------------
-Given a set of OTUS, this step attempts to assign the taxonomy of each OTU using [uclust] (http://drive5.com/usearch/manual/uclust_algo.html).
+Given a set of OTUS, this step attempts to assign the taxonomy of each OTU using [Uclust] (http://drive5.com/usearch/manual/uclust_algo.html).

 This step takes as input files:

 1. OTU representative sequence file from previous step.

-11- otu_table
+13- otu_table
 -------------
 This step make a consensus OTU table in biom format.
 It tabulates the number of times an OTU is found in each sample, and adds the taxonomic predictions for each OTU.